 The act requires that "durable nursery products" such as cribs, strollers, bassinets, and stationary entertainers to have product registration cards that can be used in case of recalls.
 CPSC was required through CPSIA to create stronger federal safety standards for nearly all baby products to replace the previous voluntary standards.
 CPSIA emphasized crib safety, making it illegal not only to manufacture or sell cribs that don't meet federal safety standards, but also illegal to provide them for use, such as at a hotel or day care.

 CPSIA also has some requirements on how manufacturers, distributors, and retailers advertise products that may contain small parts that could be a choking hazard.
 The act provides a searchable online database of recalls, safety information, and reports of product incidents that caused injury.

 CPSIA Requires Certificates Of Safety

 Importers and manufacturers must make certificates of conformity available to their distributors and retailers under CPSIA.
-These certificates show that the products have been appropriately tested and meet the requirements of CPSIA.
-Without these certificates, it's likely that shipments of products will be refused when they reach stores, so there is some built-in compliance checking in the new act.
+These certificates show that the products have been appropriately tested and meet the requirements.
+Without these certificates, shipments of products are refused when they reach stores, so there is some built-in compliance checking in CPSIA.

 CPSIA Makes Selling Recalled Products Illegal

 One portion of CPSIA affects consumers just as much as manufacturers.
-If you intend to sell your used baby gear, make sure it's not under recall before tagging it for the garage sale.
+If you intend to sell your used baby gear, make sure it's not under recall before tagging a stroller for the garage sale or listing that crib on Craigslist.
 CPSIA includes a section that makes it illegal to sell recalled products.
 While it's unlikely that CPSC will focus on the neighborhood yard sale for enforcement, it's a good idea to get into the practice of checking for recalls before selling, anyway.
 One of the main ideas of CPSIA is to help keep dangerous products from reaching our children, and checking for recalls is another way to do just that.